KIIZA-TREVOUR/ncis/README.md

-Certainly!
-Below is a sample README file for your Results Management System:

----

 # Results Management System

 Welcome to the Results Management System (RMS) repository!
 This system is designed to manage and display results efficiently.
 Whether you're a student checking your grades or an administrator managing scores, RMS has you covered.